MinecraftTorch/OpenBooks/README.md

 - Can open different books to new comers
 - Supports [PlaceHolderAPI](https://github.com/PlaceholderAPI/PlaceholderAPI)
 - Configurable books
+- Open books to users by simple command

 ## Download
 Check [Release Section](https://github.com/gooday2die/OpenBooks/releases/new) for more